Greenwich House Pottery

 • Do not use stilts in Cone 10 firings.

-• Pieces placed on the firing shelves without an accurate firing slip will be put on the Hospital Shelf.
+• Work that was left out, pieces damaged, pieces with sharp edges or pieces without accurate firing slips will be put on the Hospital Shelf.

 • Requests for firing credit should be placed on the shelf behind the spray booth with a completed firing credit request form.